Kaykhusraw III: Reign (1265-1284)

 In 1283 Kaykhusraw was co-opted by the Mongol Kangirtay into a revolt against the Ilkhan sovereign Ahmed.
 Kaykhusraw was executed for his involvement in the rebellion in March 1284.

 Kaykhusraw III was the last Seljuk sultan buried in the dynastic mausoleum at the Alaeddin Camii in Konya.

 The throne of Kaykhusraw III

 His throne, a fine example of Seljuq woodcarving, survives in the Ethnography Museum of Ankara.
 It was previously housed in the Kızıl Bey Camii in Ankara.

+Manuscripts

+A manuscript is known by Naṣīr al-Dīn Muḥ bin Ibrāhīm, who lived at the court of Ġīyās̱ al-Dīn Kay H̱usraw III.
+The manuscript is dated to 1272-1273 CE.
+It is a collection of works in prose and in verse, with miniatures.